 To sell adult use cannabis in San Francisco, you must also sell medical cannabis.
 You need to keep your medical cannabis separate from adult use stock.

-If you want to do many cannabis activities at your business, you can get a microbusiness permit to save on permit fees.
-Microbusinesses pay 1 permit fee for at least 3 activities at the same location.
+If you want to do many cannabis activities at your business, you can get a microbusiness permit.
+Getting a microbusiness permit will save on permit fees.
+Microbusinesses pay 1 permit fee for at least 3 of these activities at the same location:

 Your location must be in a “permitted with microbusiness” zone.
 The state license type is Type 12.